 One final thought on medication safety.

-Medication errors are common in nursing homes and other long-term care facilities.
+No matter which nursing home you choose, realize medication errors are common in nursing homes and other long-term care facilities.
 Fortunately, there are steps you can take to reduce the risk of medication errors and subsequent harm.
-Read my blog posts:
+Read these posts:

 - Are Antibiotics Helpful or Harmful?
 What You Need to Know.